 This option integrates best practices with the theoretical and process knowledge necessary for teaching elementary and secondary physical education.
 Extensive practicum experiences prepare students to teach preschool children, school-aged youth, and young adults, including students with disabilities.

 All fifth-year candidates must meet the requirements for admission to graduate school (e.g., grade-point average of at least 3.0 and "minimum" scores on the Graduate Record Examination).
 Internal transfer candidates must have a minimum GPA of 2.67 and pass the Praxis I state licensure exam before admission to the option.
-All physical education option students must receive a C grade (2.0) or better in all KIN required courses, including KIN 655, Middle School and Secondary PE Pedagogy; KIN 666, Middle School and Secondary PE Practicum; KIN 610, Elementary PE Pedagogy; KIN 781, Inclusion in PE; and KIN 570, Elementary PE Practicum.
+All physical education option students must receive a C grade (2.0) or better in all KIN required courses, including KIN 655, Middle School and Secondary PE Pedagogy; KIN 666, Middle School and Secondary PE Practicum; and KIN 610, Elementary PE Pedagogy.
+Education equivalent courses taken for a teacher licensure requirement must be completed with a grade of B- or better including KIN 781, Inclusion in PE; KIN 570, Elementary PE Practicum, and KIN 675, Motor Development and Learning.
 Freshmen physical education majors are admitted with conditional status.
 In order to obtain full-time status in the option, majors must pass the Praxis I state licensure exam before classes begin in the fall of their sophomore year and maintain at least a 2.67 overall GPA at the start of their junior year.
 For questions about this program, contact the option coordinator, Michelle Grenier, at (603) 862-1835, or e-mail Michelle.Grenier@unh.edu.

 |KIN||500||Historical/Contemporary Issues Physical Education||4|